-The Personal Allowance for 2024/25 is £12,570.
+The Personal Allowance is £12,570

 It applies to all of your income, not just to your sole trader earnings.

 So, if you work for an employer as well as working for yourself, all of your income is taken into consideration.